Abhiswain97/PGD_UOH/README.md

 This repo is a collection of everything related to my PG Diploma in ML & AI from the University of Hyderabad

+Check-out my other repo: [ML from scratch](https://github.com/Abhiswain97/ML-from-scratch) where I code ML algos from scratch

 ## Contents:

 - [Preapratory sessions](https://github.com/Abhiswain97/PGD_UOH/tree/preparatory-sessions) [WIP]